Ephesians 1:1

 and all arranged under His Feet, and He gave Him to the church, head over all.

 Paraphrase: …has been placed under His Feet (Psalm 8:6) by God, our Father.
-This is God’s gift to His people; Christ is Lord and sovereign over the entire universe…
+Now it is this exalted Christ, which God gives to His church as her Lord and Savior.
+Jesus is Lord of heaven and earth, and He orchestrates everything in heaven and earth for the good of His people.

 Comments: